Abbey Meads Lake

-We sail at Abbey Meads Lake, near Thorpe Park, Chertsey.
+Abbey Meads Lake is near Thorpe Park, Chertsey.
 This is a superb large open sailing water, ideal for radio racing whatever the wind direction controlled from either South and West banks to provide excellent sailing, whether it is club racing or open competition.
 The lake is easy to find, see the ‘Contact Us‘ page for directions and a Google map.

-Club Events The Club’s programme includes 10 club events that count towards the Club Marblehead Championships that are run on a handicap basis.
-Club events are normally held on the third Sunday of the month.
-They start at 10.00am and racing continues into the afternoon.
+The Club’s programme includes 10 club events that count towards the Club Marblehead Championships that are run on a handicap basis.
+Club events are normally held on Saturdays and Wednesdays, they start at 10.00 and racing continues into the afternoon.

-Club Standing Guildford Model Yacht Club celebrates its 84th anniversary in 2016.
+Guildford Model Yacht Club celebrates its 90th anniversary in 2022.
 We are affiliated to the Model Yachting Association, the UK national authority for radio racing, who celebrated their Centenary in 2011.
-The Model Yachting Association is a Delegated National Member of IRSA, the International Radio Sailing Association, which is the world authority for radio racing and recognised by ISAF, the INTERNATIONAL SAILING FEDERATION, the world authority for sailing.
+The Model Yachting Association is a Delegated National Member of IRSA, the International Radio Sailing Association, which is the world authority for radio racing and recognised by World Sailing, the world authority for sailing.